SEO for Authors Complete Guide (Steps, Examples, Illustrations)

 There are two ways of doing this.

-The first being googling the topic and reading through each article and seeing what headings and titles they use and how valuable this section is for someone searching for your keyword.
+The first being Googling the topic and reading through each article and seeing what headings and titles they use and how valuable this section is for someone searching for your keyword.

 You can also use a tool called Frase that speeds up the process and gives you suggestions of what sections and content to include.
 It’s based on others’ top posts in the search results for a given keyword.
 This will only really work if there are already some good posts written for your keyword.